Quantum Darwinism-encoding transitions on expanding trees: Expanding tree models

 \subsubsection{Scaling of redundancy}

 Let us now apply the tools developed so far and revisit the fraction size dependence, making connection with the notion of \textit{redundancy}~\cite{zurek-QD,zurek-review}.
-In Quantum Darwinism, this notion is defined as the inverse of the minimal relative fraction size such that the conditional entropy with the reference is greater than $(1-\delta)$ bit, where $\delta$ is the tolerance:
+In Quantum Darwinism, this notion is defined as the inverse of the minimal relative fraction size such that the Holevo bound with the reference is greater than $(1-\delta)$ bit, where $\delta$ is the tolerance:

 In other words, $R_{\delta}$ estimates the number of ``good'' copies of the injected information that are broadcast into the environment; the smaller $\delta$ is, the stricter the standard of ``good'' is.
 Since the quantum discord vanishes for the microscopic measurement, the result below applies \textit{verbatim} to the mutual information $I(F,R) = \chi(F,R)$.